This post contains affiliate links. All thoughts and opinions are my own.

 You can see a full list of the differences here!

 WordPress has some free templates, but I bought my blog template from A Prettier Web and couldn’t be happier!
 Mel’s customer service is incredible and there are so many amazing features and ways to customize the templates to make them your own!
 Another WordPress template shop I highly recommend?
 Code + Coconut!
 They sell gorgeous, minimal themes that are easy to set up so you can get the beautiful site you’ve been craving as soon as possible!

 If you’ve been thinking about starting a blog, now is the time!
 Follow this step-by-step guide and you’ll have your lifestyle blog up and running in no time!
-Good luck!